Embarrassment: National Review Removes Opinion Piece at Author’s Request After Dispute About Potential Conflict Disclosure (Updated)

 In 2020, Trump stated in an executive order, “Because of the widespread adoption of PNT services, the disruption or manipulation of these services has the potential to adversely affect the national and economic security of the United States.
 To strengthen national resilience, the Federal Government must foster the responsible use of PNT services by critical infrastructure owners and operators.”

-Now, she serves on the advisory board of Tern AI, a company in the GPS backup space and is singing a proverbially different tune.
+Now, Furchtgott-Roth serves on the advisory board of Tern AI, a company in the GPS backup space and is singing a proverbially different tune.
+(Update: Since original publication of this article, Furchtgott-Roth refuted any allegation of a sharp change in her opinion on GPS backups and PNT technology, telling Breitbart News that her views have evolved due to improvements in technology.)

 On April 28, National Review ran an op-ed written by Furchtgott-Roth.
 She attacked NextNav’s Federal Communications Commission (FCC) petition to provide a complement and backup to GPS by reconfiguring and modernizing its licenses in the 900 MHz spectrum.
 The author portrayed this action as a United Arab Emirates (UAE) giveaway via the American-based investment firm Fortress Investment Group, claiming it would lead to massive disruptions to American consumers, and downplayed the need for new spectrum allocation despite the vulnerability she once highlighted at DOT.